History of Natchez, Mississippi: Colonial history (1716–1783)

-In 1716 the French founded Fort Rosalie, to protect the trading post which had been established two years earlier in the Natchez territory.
-Permanent French settlements and plantations were subsequently developed a dangerous distance from the fort and too near important native locales.
-The French inhabitants of the "Natchez colony" often came into conflict with the Natchez people over land use and resources.
+In 1716, the French founded Fort Rosalie to protect the trading post, established two years earlier in the Natchez territory.
+French colonists subsequently expanded settlements and slave-based plantations into Indigenous Natchez territory, including areas of major cultural and political importance to the Natchez people.
+French colonists frequently clashed with the Natchez people as colonial expansion displaced Indigenous communities and intensified competition over land and resources.
 This was one of several Natchez settlements; others lay to the northeast.
-The Natchez tended to become increasingly split into pro-French and pro-English factions; those who were more distant had more relations with English traders, who came to the area from British colonies to the east.
+The Natchez tended to become increasingly divided into pro-French and pro-English factions; those farther from the French had more relations with English traders, who came to the area from the British colonies to the east.

-After several smaller wars, the Natchez (together with the Chickasaw and Yazoo) launched a war to eliminate the French in November 1729.
-It became known by the Europeans as the "Natchez War" or Natchez Rebellion.
-The Indians destroyed the French colony at Natchez and other settlements in the area.
-On November 29, 1729, the Natchez Indians killed a total of 229 French colonists: 138 men, 35 women, and 56 children (the largest death toll by an Indian attack in Mississippi's history).
+After years of escalating colonial conflict and encroachment, the Natchez, together with the Chickasaw and Yazoo allies, launched a coordinated military campaign against French colonial forces in November 1729.
+European colonists referred to the conflict as the "Natchez War" or "Natchez Rebellion".
+Natchez fighters and their allies destroyed French colonial settlements in the region.
+On November 29, 1729, Natchez fighters killed 229 French colonists during the attack on the settlement: 138 men, 35 women, and 56 children (the largest death toll by an attack on settlers in Mississippi's history).
 They took most of the women and children as captives.
-The French with their Indian allies attacked the Natchez repeatedly over the next two years, resulting in most of the Natchez Indians being killed, enslaved, or forced to flee as refugees.
-After surrender of the leader and several hundred Natchez in 1731, the French took their prisoners to New Orleans, where they were forcibly sold as slaves and shipped as laborers on the Caribbean plantations of Saint-Domingue, as ordered by the French prime minister Maurepas.
+French colonial forces, together with allied Indigenous nations, carried out repeated retaliatory campaigns against the Natchez over the next two years, resulting in mass killings, the enslavement of surviving Natchez people, and the forced displacement of many others.
+After surrender of the leader and several hundred Natchez in 1731, French authorities transported Natchez prisoners to New Orleans, where they sold them into chattel slavery and deported many to plantations in Saint-Domingue, as ordered by the French prime minister Maurepas.

 Many of the Natchez who escaped enslavement sought refuge with the Creek and Cherokee peoples, ultimately being absorbed into their people.
 Descendants of the Natchez diaspora have reorganized and survive as the Natchez Nation, a treaty tribe and confederate of the federally recognized Muscogee (Creek) Nation, with a sovereign traditional government.